Khes

 Khes (a kind of thick blanket, it is a handoom damask cloth) used in bedding in Pakistan and northwest India.

-Khes (Shahmukhi:کھیس, Gurmukhi:ਖੇਸ੍) (/pa/) is a thick cotton blanket cloth in the Indian subcontinent; it is a damask cloth used for blankets and winter wraps.
+Khes (/pa/) is a thick cotton blanket cloth in northern Indian subcontinent; it is a damask cloth used for blankets and winter wraps.
 Khes is generally hand-woven with coarse cotton yarns.
 Khes as a garment is a simple clothing item to wear loosely to cover the upper body by men in Pakistan and northwest India.
-Khes is an important cloth in the Sindh and Punjab, regions which are famous for its production and historically has been known for not only the production of Khes but also many other coarse cotton textiles, especially in the 19th and 20th centuries.
+Khes is an important cloth in the Punjab region, as well as Sindh Haryana, and western Uttar Pradesh, which are famous for its production and historically has been known for not only the production of Khes but also many other coarse cotton textiles, especially in the 19th and 20th centuries.
 Khes is a comfort object used in bedding, and is also usable as a cover.

 Khes weaving

 Weave

 Khes is a thick woven cloth made on a handloom.
 Khes weaving was a traditional textile art associated with rural Punjab.
 The craft of khes-weaving had cultural significance in rural areas.
 Women in villages used to weave khes.
 Women in the villages of Punjab have been weaving khes as part of their wedding trousseau for years.

 Spans of khes were traditionally woven in pairs and then stitched together.
 Khes pieces from the town of Rampur, Uttar Pradesh, were larger and available in sizes of up to 6 by 9 feet (2.75 by 1.8 m).

 Khesi is a wider variant of khes, for use in making sheets.